 “Sea level is rising more slowly than expected, and the rise is slowing down rather than speeding up.
 Sea level rise is the greatest potential threat to civilization posed by climate change because so many of us live near the coast.
 Yet, at a foot a century and slowing, it is a slight nosebleed.
 So are most of the other symptoms of climate change, such as Arctic sea ice retreat, in terms of their impact.
 The rate of increase of temperature (0.6C in 50 years) is not on track to do net harm (which most experts say is 2C) by the end of this century.”

-He goes on to quote fellow climate change skeptic Indur Goklany with reference to biofuel production, stating that, “policies to stimulate biofuel production, in part to reduce the alleged impacts of global warming on public health, particularly in developing countries, may actually have increased death and disease globally.”
+He went on to quote fellow climate change skeptic Indur Goklany with reference to biofuel production, stating that, “policies to stimulate biofuel production, in part to reduce the alleged impacts of global warming on public health, particularly in developing countries, may actually have increased death and disease globally.”

-The Carbon Brief examines Ridley's claims especially with regard to sea level rise, which Ridley dismisses as a minor issue.
+The Carbon Brief examined Ridley's claims especially with regard to sea level rise, which Ridley dismissed as a minor issue.
 The Carbon Brief notes that “Ridley does not however consider any other research in this area.
 Other research on this subject disagrees with its conclusion - a fact illustrated by comments made by oceanographer and climate scientist John Church.
 Church, who is writing the chapter on sea level rise for the IPCC's 2013 update, told Australia's biannual climate science conference just earlier this week that sea levels are rising at the upper end of projections by the IPCC - meaning a rise of 60-80cm by 2100.”

-Matt Ridley published his book, the Rational Optimist.
+Ridley published his book, the Rational Optimist.
 According to an article in New Scientist, “Reading Ridley's book, you find that polar bears are adapting as the Arctic ice vanishes, that the predictions of the Intergovernmental Panel on Climate Change are highly improbable, and that global warming will bring the bounty of extra rainfall just where the world's population needs it most.”

-New Scientist sent a sample of Ridley's book (pages 339-341), a section on coral reefs that suggests “Local threats are far more immediate than climate change,” to a group of senior climate researchers.
+New Scientist sent a sample of Ridley's book (pages 339-341), a section on coral reefs that suggested “Local threats are far more immediate than climate change,” to a group of senior climate researchers.
 These researchers responded with a number of criticisms of the science behind Ridley's assertions.
 The following are some examples:

 “Matt appears to have ignored the majority of papers carrying out a realistic change in future ocean chemistry and picked a single 2008 study by Herfort et al (Journal of Phycology, vol 44, p 91) that is: